iadvize/documentation/Documentation.md

 | availability | Allow the connector to handle the availability of the bot | Boolean | | Required if strategy is equal to `customAvailability` |

 #### Conversation flow endpoints

-There are 3 Conversation flow endpoints.
+There are 3 Conversation flow endpoints :

-1. Each time a conversation is created, we call the _conversation initialisation endpoint_.
+* Each time a conversation is created, we call the _conversation initialisation endpoint_.
 In the current setup, the visitor is always the first to talk, so you should response with an empty array of replies.
-2. This initialisation call will be immediatly followed by a call to the _new message & reply reception endpoint_, this second call will contain the first message of the visitor.
+* This initialisation call will be immediatly followed by a call to the _new message & reply reception endpoint_, this second call will contain the first message of the visitor.
 You should response to this call with some reply (usually a welcoming message reply).
-3. Be careful, from this point the calls to _new message & reply reception endpoint_ can contains the visitor's messages or **your own replies**.
+* **Be careful**, from this point the calls to _new message & reply reception endpoint_ can contains the visitor's messages or **your own replies**.
 See the example below.

 ![Bot plugin](./assets/images/plugins/bot-scenarios-conversation-flow.jpg)

+Here is a full conversation example :
+* 00:00 - The visitor sends _"Hi, are you there ?
+Shall we begin ?"_ in the conversation.
+We call the new message reception endpoint with the message in the request.
+Your plugin response with an await 1 second and send an _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
+* 00:01 - Our operator/bot sends _"How are you ?"_ in the conversation.
+We call the new message reception endpoint with this message in the request.
+Your plugin response with an await 3 minutes and send _"Are you there ?"_ message.
+* 03:01 - Our operator/bot sends _"Are you there ?"_, your plugin response with an empty array of replies.
+* 03:12 - The visitor sends _"Yes I'm here, sorry"_, your plugin response with an await 1 second and send _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
+* 03:13 - Our operator/bot sends _"How are you ?"_, your plugin response with an await 3 minutes and send _"Are you there ?"_ message.
+* 03:42 - The visitor sends _"BAD"_, the bot schedules a reply in 1 second with an _"Ok, i'm transferring you to a human"_ message followed by a transfer.
+* 03:43 - Our operator/bot sends _"Ok, i'm transferring you to a human"_, your plugin response with an immediate transfer.

 ##### Conversation initialisation (endpoint)